varvarra/CV/README.md

 #### Institute of Education, UCL (Sept.
 2012 - Sept.
 2013)

 - MA in Educational Planning, Economics, and International Development
-- Fieldwork Organisation and Qualitative Data Collection for the final dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
+- Fieldwork Organisation and Qualitative Data Collection for the final **dissertation on the importance and the use of IT** (access to the Web Resources) in primary/secondary schools.
-- Developed an interest about Educational Technology during that year.

 #### Manchester Business School, University of Manchester (Sept.
 2008 – June 2012)
 - BA in International Business, Finance, and Economics

 #### Nanyang Technological University, Singapore	(Jan.
 2011 – May 2011) *Semester Exchange Program*
-- Experienced a very different learning and cultural environment, and travelled a lot in the region with people from all over the world.
+- Experienced a different learning and cultural environment, and travelled a lot in the region with people from all over the world.
 - Led a group project related to Creative Marketing Strategies for Societal Problems

 #### University of Manchester (Sept.
 2008 – June 2009)
-- 1st year of IT Management for Business BSc
+- 1st year of **IT Management for Business BSc**
 - Intro to Computer Science, Human Computer Interaction, Database Management

 #### King's School Oxford, UK (Sep 2007 - Jun 2008)